Alek-Lorenc/Projects/README.md

 This repository contains student projects written by me or teams I belonged to.

 1) Option Pricing in Hull-White Model is a project in which options for Microsoft stock (data from 2019) are priced under Hull-White model.
+The data set needed for the calculations is located in the file named MSFT.csv.

 2) Credit Risk Barrier Model Project is a project in which I simulate trajectories of a company value (given by stochastic equation), debt barrier and currencies prices (as well stochastic).
 The goal is to check, according to the classic credit risk barrier model, which of the given possible situations of debt allocation gives the highest expectation ot the rate of return for the Equity part of the company (V=D+E).